Disability Resources

 Helpful Bits

 DisabilityAdvice.org offers a complementary resource designed for parents of children with disabilities, providing guidance on managing conditions such as dyslexia, ADHD, dyscalculia, and auditory processing disorder.
 Their guide includes actionable advice on accessing educational resources, securing financial support like SSI, and empowering families to support their children’s unique educational and developmental needs.
-Check the complete guide.
+Check out the complete guide.

 Easter Seals Canada